Seven ways to make behaviour referral easier

 1. Think of yourself as a salesperson

 Before you cringe at the thought of this, let me explain.
-When recommending a client books in with a behaviour vet, you are asking them to spend money.
+When recommending a client books in with a behavior vet, you are asking them to spend money.
 So whether you like it or not, you are selling them something.
 Pretending this isn’t the case will lose a lot of people.
 Although you don’t make money if the client books a referral appointment, your patient will get proper treatment and your client will appreciate it.
 These things are rewarding as a vet, and any improvements made at referral will be partly attributed to you for recommending it in the first place!
 The most difficult thing with taking on the role of the salesperson is that it’s hard to sell something if you aren’t sold on it yourself.

 As vets we often treat our own pets.
 We care the most about our personal pets, so will put in more time and care than other vets would.
-As a thought exercise, think about how your pets would need to behave for you to make an appointment with a behaviour vet yourself.
+As a thought exercise, think about how your pets would need to behave for you to make an appointment with a behavior vet yourself.
 How bad would they need to be?
 Or would you try to just fix the problem yourself?
 What things would determine your decisions here?
 Would the cost put you off?
 If you can’t imagine yourself referring your own animal in most circumstances, then this is a problem.
 It is very hard to sell something if you wouldn’t buy it yourself.
-Many GP vets don’t truly value behaviour referral, they just recommend it so they can say they tried.
-This happens when vets don’t understand the value that a behaviour vet provides.
+Many GP vets don’t truly value behavior referral, they just recommend it so they can say they tried.
+This happens when vets don’t understand the value that a behavior vet provides.

 3. Understand the real reason for referral

-Ultimately, there is one reason for referring behaviour cases that is far more important than the others.
+Ultimately, there is one reason for referring behavior cases that is far more important than the others.
 Many vets and owners think this reason is to fix the problem that the owner brings up in the consultation.
 This isn’t always the case!
 By far, the most important reason is for the welfare of the animal.
-In the vast majority of cases, the problem behaviours that the owner is complaining about are tied to a poor mental welfare state.
-Negative emotions such as fear, anxiety and stress underpin so many of the behaviour problems that animals have.
+In the vast majority of cases, the problem behaviors that the owner is complaining about are tied to a poor mental welfare state.
+Negative emotions such as fear, anxiety and stress underpin so many of the behavior problems that animals have.
 When discussing whether a case needs referral with an owner, this is the most important point to get across.
 You need to mention that their animal is probably quite distressed, and that referral is important to help get them proper treatment so they can feel better.
 Just as owners will spend a lot of money to help their animal suffering from physical pain, they also see the benefit in treating mental pain too.

 5. Have a good hard think about the cost

 Cost is often the reason that many GP vets say their clients aren’t interested in referral.
 It makes sense.
 If I tried to sell you something for hundreds of dollars that you didn’t understand or value, you probably wouldn’t buy it.
 This is especially true if it seemed really expensive.
-This is where vets simply don’t understand the finances of behaviour referral.
+This is where vets simply don’t understand the finances of behavior referral.
 There is an underlying stigma in the profession that devalues treating mental pain when compared to physical pain.
 A dog can be perfectly happy living it’s life on 3 legs and yet most clients can come up with thousands of dollars for a cruciate surgery.
 Yet many dogs live their whole lives miserable, enduring untreated mental health conditions, when a referral appointment is under a thousand dollars.
-Even if you consider the amount of time spent with the patient by the behaviour vet, it’s not overpriced.
+Even if you consider the amount of time spent with the patient by the behavior vet, it’s not overpriced.
 A consultation takes at least 2 hours of time, plus report writing and follow up.
 It ends up being 3-4 hours per patient on average.
 Have a look at how much you charge for 3-4 hours of surgery time or 3-4 hours worth of consultations.
 Do the calculations and you will see that the price is actually cheap.
 People don’t turn down referral because the dollar amount is too high, they turn it down because they don’t see the value.

 6. Refine your spiel and use handouts